 Mustbe a team player who is highly motivated and dedicated to the goals ofadvancing higher education and have an appreciation for Jesuit Catholiceducation and the goals and values of Boston College.
 A desire to build a career in advancement is aplus.

 Theoffice of University Advancement supports the mission of Boston College bypromoting a culture of inclusion that values each individual.
 Our recruitingpractices support that commitment to build diverse teams reflecting ourcommunity; students, alumni, parents and friends of Boston College.

 Boston College offers a broad and competitive range of benefits depending on your job classification eligibility:

-Boston College conducts pre-employment background checks as part of the hiring process and requires all employees to be fully vaccinated for COVID-19.
+Boston College conducts pre-employment background checks as part of the hiring process.
 Boston College is an affirmative action, equal opportunity employer.
 In concert with our Jesuit, Catholic mission, Boston College is dedicated to the goal of building a culturally diverse and pluralistic faculty and staff committed to teaching and working in a multicultural environment and strongly encourages applications for women, minorities, individuals with disabilities, and covered veterans.
 To learn more about how BC supports diversity and inclusion throughout the university please visit the Office for Institutional Diversity at https://www.bc.edu/offices/diversity.